 Although Memoryze provides memory acquisition capabilities, there are several open source alternatives that have already been discussed.
 Memoryze's main advantage is the capability to perform this analysis on a live system.
 Some may consider this a disadvantage, since performing live analysis also subjects the tool to active deception from live rootkits and malware.
 Indeed, this is one of the driving design principles behind Volatility's offline analysis model.
-Hook detection is not a native capabilities to develop such detection plug-ins on their own.
+Hook detection is not a native capability of Volatility; however, the extensible framework provides analysts with the capabilities to develop such detection plug-ins on their own.